 The Commonwealth of Massachusetts mandates accident and sickness insurance coverage for all full-time or 3/4-time students attending college in the state.
 Students must be enrolled in a health insurance plan which provides reasonably comprehensive coverage (see bulleted list below) for healthcare services.

 - continued enrollment in your current health insurance plan that provides coverage which is equal to that provided by the plan offered by Wheaton.
-If you choose this option, please submit an on-line insurance waiver form.
+If you choose this option, please submit an online insurance waiver form available in mid-July or mid-December.

 If you choose to waive the Student Health Insurance plan offered by Wheaton, you are strongly encouraged to check with your insurance company to confirm that your plan provides in-network and out-of-network coverage for: